- Contact information

 Wisconsin Explorer Booklets: Discover nature with the newly revised Wisconsin Explorer booklets, available to kids ages 3 and older.
 Booklets are free at Park Headquarters and the Nature Center.
 Return the booklet to any state park to receive a free patch.
 While supplies last.

-Like to Bike: Hike, bike, or ski at least five trails and be eligible to purchase a custom pin at cost ($3).
+Like to Bike: Hike, bike, or ski at least five trails and be eligible to purchase a custom pin at cost ($3) while supplies last.
 The 2013 pin features an off-road biker.
 Peninsula's Like to Bike program is celebrating its 12th year, with each year featuring a different design.

 Ask for a biking log at Peninsula State Park headquarters or the nature center.
 The 2013 log includes eleven biking and hiking suggestions, from biking on the Sunset Bike Trail to trying Peninsula's Vita Course with exercise stations.
 Participants need try only five.
 Requirements can also be modified to meet a visitor's needs.
 Pins are also available to volunteers who assist with stewardship projects.

 Peninsula Two-Step Geocache: Try this on-your-own new activity, a two-stage cache with a prize if you solve the puzzle.
 About 0.5-mile hike.
 Geocachers must follow all rules as listed here.
-Start Coordinates: N45 09.467 W87 13.680.
-The geocache is disabled until April 1, 2013.
+Start coordinates: N45 09.467 W87 13.680.

 Fishing poles and nature backpacks: Poles and backpacks are available for free loan to Peninsula campers.
 The nature center has Smokey Bear packs (take Smokey camping overnight!), family packs (organized by topic: birds, trees, beach games and more) and kid's fishing poles.